EntityGraphQL/EntityGraphQL/docs/content/field-extensions.md

 ---
-title: "Field Extensions"
+title: 'Field Extensions'
-metaTitle: "Field Extensions - EntityGraphQL"
+metaTitle: 'Field Extensions - EntityGraphQL'
-metaDescription: "Extending your schema fields in EntityGraphQL"
+metaDescription: 'Extending your schema fields in EntityGraphQL'
 ---

 EntityGraphQL provides field extension methods for modifying you field expressions with common use cases, such as paging collections.